leodonethat/leodonethat.github.io/_posts/2022-02-27-what_is_your_golden_rule.md

 ---
-title:  "What is your golden rule? ⚜️"
+title:  "What is your golden rule?"
 date:   2022-02-27 13:00:00 +0200
 toc: false
 toc_sticky: false